 On the banks on the Grand Canals stand rows of never ending buildings, different not only by their look but also their function.
-The type of buildings which can be seen are of two main types: the palaces and the fonteghi (singular ‘fontegho’).
+The buildings which can be seen are two main types: the palaces and the fonteghi (singular ‘fontego’).

 The palaces of the Grand Canal

-The palazzi (singular ‘palazzo’) were – and still are in some cases- the houses of families, usually the most important nobles families of the City.
+The palazzi (singular “palazzo”) were – and still are in some cases- the houses of families, usually the most important nobles families of the City.
 The spectacular beauty of the Canal Grande is due to one amusing fact: the competition between the palaces owners.
-Everybody wanted to have the most beautiful, the most impressive, the richest building, turning the ‘most beautiful palace’ contest as a way of living for the venetians, who were constanytly embellishing their home.
-It’s only after the fall of the Republic in 1797, after a last dispendius race to glory, that much of the palatial construction in Venice was suspended, leaving behind few unfinished constructions such as the facade of San Marcuola’s church and the famous Palazzo Venier dei Leoni , home of Peggy Guggenheim and her collection.
+Everybody wanted to have the most beautiful, the most impressive, the richest building, turning the ‘most beautiful palace’ contest as a way of living for the Venetians, who were constantly embellishing their home.
+It’s only after the fall of the Republic in 1797, after a last dispendious race to glory, that much of the palatial construction in Venice was suspended, leaving behind few unfinished constructions such as the facade of San Marcuola’s church and the famous Palazzo Venier dei Leoni , home of Peggy Guggenheim and her collection.
 As the noble families were usually involved in governance, some found themselves persecuted by revolutionary forces and had to leave their palace on the Canal Grande for a safer residence.
-Saddly, several historical palaces were pulled down, but many found other uses than and some restorations have saved their 18th century appearance.
-Today, rare are the people who live on the Canal Grande and most of the palaces you can admire have either been turned into hotels, museums or public admistration buildings.
+Sadly, several historical palaces were pulled down, but many found other uses than and some restorations have saved their 18th-century appearance.
+Today, rare are the people who live on the Canal Grande and most of the palaces you can admire have either been turned into hotels, museums or public administration buildings.
 Indeed, by the late 20th century, most of the more prominent palaces were owned by the city, state, or civic institutions.

 The fonteghi of the Grand Canal

-Another typical building of Venice, and of the Canal Grande is the ‘fonthego’ or ‘fondaco’ in italian, buildings combining the warehouse and the merchant’s residence.
-As Venice became a stronger hub of trade, the number of foreign merchants working in Venice increased and so did the one of “fonteghi’, which were a perfect way for the Republic to provide the merchants with storerooms and lodging while simultaneously controlling their trading activity.
+Another typical building of Venice and of the Canal Grande is the “fontego”, or “fondaco” in Italian, buildings combining the warehouse and the merchant’s residence.
+As Venice became a stronger hub of trade, the number of foreign merchants working in Venice increased and so did the number of “fonteghi’, which were a perfect way for the Republic to provide the merchants with storerooms and lodging while simultaneously controlling their trading activity.
 Like many things in Venice, the fonteghi also have a typical structure optimized for their function.

-The fondaco house often had lateral defensive towers (torreselle), as in the Fondaco dei Turchi, the current Museum of Natural History, which dates from the 13th century and has been heavily restored in the 19th.
-The German warehouse, the Fondaco dei Tedeschi, which has recently be converted in a department store, by its impressive size gives a good idea of the high number of foreign merchants working in Venice.
+The “fondaco” house often had lateral defensive towers (torreselle), as in the Fondaco dei Turchi, the current Museum of Natural History, which dates from the 13th century and has been heavily restored in the 19th.
+The German warehouse, the Fondaco dei Tedeschi, which has recently been converted into a department store, by its impressive size gives a good idea of the high number of foreign merchants working in Venice.

 Other constructions on the Canal Grande